 Q: Can you describe your laboratory?

 Beining: “Here at XENON, we have a Biosafety Level 1 laboratory, so we are restricted to non-pathogen bacteria.
 This is the same level that our customers have.
 For our testing, we usually use Bacillus pumilus as a biological Indicator.
 This bacterium is highly resistant to UV light.
-It’s a good biological challenge for monitoring radiation sterilization processes, and its widely used in labs as a surrogate for actual pathogens.
+It’s a good biological challenge for monitoring radiation sterilization processes, and it’s widely used in labs as a surrogate for actual pathogens.
 Based on different applications and requirements, sometimes we are required to get 3-log or 4-log reduction (99.9% or 99.99%) using the Bacillus pumilus.”

 Q: When evaluating the effectiveness of a Pulsed Light application, how do you measure it and confirm that it’s working?